aiforged/docs/docs/services/utilities/aiforged-image-splitter.md

 * JPEG
 * PNG

-{% hint style="info" %}
+!!! info
     If your content is in a different format, use the AIForged PDF Converter to generate a compatible input before splitting.
-{% endhint %}

 ***